How to Improve Design of R Shiny Dashboard with the semantic.dashboard Package

 Not bad!
 We can do even better by adding some icons to our

-First, we need to make sure that we know how to change the content of our body using tabs.
-Look at the following piece of code:
+First, we’ll need to change the content of the dashboard body using tabs.
+Look at the following code snippet:

 We created two

 tabNames exactly the same as

 tabItem should be selected and displayed after running the app.